Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Introduction

 \section{Introduction}

 Bayesian optimization (BO) has become a mainstream strategy for optimizing expensive black box functions, owing to its high data efficiency and principled balance between exploration and exploitation \citep{wang2023survey,Shahriari2016}.
 The framework has achieved remarkable success across diverse scientific and engineering domains, including aeronautical design, drug discovery, materials science, and automated machine learning \citep{npj2021materialsBO,candelieri2021bo}.
-At its core, BO relies on probabilistic surrogate models and acquisition functions: \citet{kotthoff2021bo} emphasizes that Gaussian processes are typically employed to capture uncertainty about the objective, while acquisition functions such as Expected Improvement guide sequential evaluations \citep{candelieri2021bo,Jones1998}.
+At its core, BO relies on probabilistic surrogate models and acquisition functions: \citet{kotthoff2021bo} emphasizes that Gaussian processes are typically employed to capture uncertainty about the objective, with various fast approximations developed to address the cubic computational cost in the number of observations \citep{chokhachian2026fast}, while acquisition functions such as Expected Improvement guide sequential evaluations \citep{candelieri2021bo,Jones1998}.
 This combination enables BO to identify promising solutions with far fewer evaluations than traditional search methods, making it especially suitable for applications where each experiment or simulation is costly.